patooworld/PWCloud/How-to-update-typings-files.md

 Typing files enable the easy usage of JavaScript files in TypeScript projects.
-For SQL Operations Studio, the typings files are located at `/src/typings`.
+For Azure Data Studio, the typings files are located at `/src/typings`.
 If you add a new npm dependency or update an existing one, you may need to update the typings files in order to enable proper compilation and intellisense.

 Steps:
 - Add the dependency to the `/package.json` and `/shrinkwrap.json` files.